sudhanshu-ojha/zerodha_webservice/README.md

 Basic functionality completed

 # pending :
-fix top nav-bar
+fix top nav-bar,
-may be logs
+may be logs,
-tests
+tests,
 automate run of backend in cherrypy app?